-Stereological measurement of mitochondrial content via two-dimensional transmission electron microscopy is considered as the gold standard in determination of mitochondrial volume fractions in cells and tissues (Weibel, Hoppeler, 2005).
-Accurate determination of three-dimensional volume by two-dimensional microscopy, however, is both time consuming and statistically challenging (Larsen et al. 2012).
-The validity of using mitochondrial marker enzymes (citrate synthase activity, CI to CIV amount or activity) for normalization of flux is limited in part by the same factors that apply to flux control ratios.
-Strong correlations between various mitochondrial markers and citrate synthase activity (Reichmann et al. 1985; Boushel et al. 2007; Mogensen et al. 2007) are expected in a specific tissue of healthy persons and in disease states not specifically targeting citrate synthase.
+Stereological determination of mitochondrial content via two-dimensional transmission electron microscopy can have limitations due to the dynamics of mitochondrial size (Meinild Lundby et al.2017).
+Accurate determination of three-dimensional volume by two-dimensional microscopy can be both time consuming and statistically challenging (Larsen et al. 2012).

+1221 The validity of using mitochondrial marker enzymes (citrate synthase activity, CI to CIV amount 1222 or activity) for normalization of flux is limited in part by the same factors that apply to flux control 1223 ratios.
+Strong correlations between various mitochondrial markers and citrate synthase activity 1224 (Reichmann et al. 1985; Boushel et al. 2007; Mogensen et al. 2007) are expected in a specific tissue of 1225 healthy persons and in disease states not specifically targeting citrate synthase.
 Citrate synthase activity is acutely modifiable by exercise (Tonkonogi et al. 1997; Leek et al. 2001).
-Evaluation of mitochondrial markers related to a selected age and sex cohort cannot be extrapolated to provide recommendations for normalization in respirometric diagnosis of disease, in different states of development and ageing, different cell types, tissues, and species. mtDNA normalized to nDNA via qPCR is correlated to functional mitochondrial markers including OXPHOS- and ET-capacity in some cases (Puntschart et al. 1995; Wang et al. 1999; Menshikova et al. 2006; Boushel et al. 2007; Ehinger et al. 2015), but lack of such correlations have been reported (Menshikova et al. 2005; Schultz and Wiesner 2000; Pesta et al. 2011).
-Several studies indicate a strong correlation between cardiolipin content and increase in mitochondrial function with exercise (Menshikova et al. 2005; Menshikova et al. 2007; Larsen et al. 2012; Faber et al. 2014), but it has not been evaluated as a general mitochondrial biomarker in disease.
-With no single best mitochondrial marker, a good strategy is to quantify several different biomarkers to minimize the decorrelating effects caused by diseases, treatments, or other factors.
-Determination of multiple markers, particularly a matrix marker and a marker from the mtIM, allows tracking changes in mitochondrial quality defined by their ratio.
+Evaluation of mitochondrial 1226 1227 markers related to a selected age and sex cohort cannot be extrapolated to provide recommendations for normalization in respirometric diagnosis of disease, in different states of development and ageing, 1228 1229 different cell types, tissues, and species. mtDNA normalized to nDNA via qPCR is correlated to 1230 functional mitochondrial markers including OXPHOS- and ET-capacity in some cases (Puntschart et al. 1231 1995; Wang et al. 1999; Menshikova et al. 2006; Boushel et al. 2007; Ehinger et al. 2015), but lack of 1232 such correlations have been reported (Menshikova et al. 2005; Schultz and Wiesner 2000; Pesta et al. 1233 2011).
+Several studies indicate a strong correlation between cardiolipin content and increase in 1234 mitochondrial function with exercise (Menshikova et al. 2005; Menshikova et al. 2007; Larsen et al. 1235 2012; Faber et al. 2014), but it has not been evaluated as a general mitochondrial biomarker in disease.
+1236 With no single best mitochondrial marker, a good strategy is to quantify several different biomarkers to minimize the decorrelating effects caused by diseases, treatments, or other factors.
+Determination of 1237 1238 multiple markers, particularly a matrix marker and a marker from the mtIM, allows tracking changes in 1239 mitochondrial quality defined by their ratio.

-5. Normalization of rate per system
+1242 5.
+Normalization of rate per system

-5.1.
+1244 5.1.
 Flow: per chamber

-The experimental system (experimental chamber) is part of the measurement instrument, separated from the environment as an isolated, closed, open, isothermal or non-isothermal system (Table 4).
-Reporting O_2 flows per respiratory chamber, I{O_2} [nmol·s-1], restricts the analysis to intraexperimental comparison of relative differences.
+1246 The experimental system (experimental chamber) is part of the measurement instrument, 1247 separated from the environment as an isolated, closed, open, isothermal or non-isothermal system 1248 (Table 4).
+Reporting O2 flows per respiratory chamber, I{O2} [nmol·s-1], restricts the analysis to intra-1249 experimental comparison of relative differences.

-5.2.
+1251 5.2.
 Flux: per chamber volume